ARM-software/psa-api/doc/ext-pake/api/pake.rst

         The following conditions can result in this error:

         *   The key type is not valid for a PAKE output.
-        *   The key size is nonzero, and is not the size of the shared secret.
+        *   The key size is nonzero.
         *   The key lifetime is invalid.
         *   The key identifier is not valid for the key lifetime.
         *   The key usage flags include invalid values.